Walmart Reports Strong 4Q Sales, Announces Some Wage Hikes - UrduPoint

 At a presentation to Wall Street analysts, Walmart executives said they planned new investments on automation and supply chain improvements in line with a "hybrid" model of traditional and digital commerce.

+"This year just really fast-forwarded things in terms of customer behavior," McMillon said.

-"We know where the customer is going," said McMillon, who said the spending would boost e-commerce offerings and the attractiveness of "Walmart +," a subscription plan that includes grocery delivery and is a rival to Amazon's "Prime" service.
+"We think the vast majority of that behavior is going to last."
+McMillon said the spending would boost e-commerce offerings and the attractiveness of "Walmart +," a subscription plan that includes grocery delivery and is a rival to Amazon's "Prime" service.

-Walmart projected capital spending of $14 billion in fiscal 2022 compared with $10.3 billon in the year that just ended.
+Walmart projected capital spending of $14 billion in fiscal 2022 compared with $10.3 billion in the year that just ended.

+Neil Saunders, an analyst at GlobalData, said the weakened profit outlook was inevitable.

+"Such expenditure is necessary, especially in areas like automation which will yield long term savings, so this is a case of some mild short term pain for a long term gain," Saunders said in a note.

 President Joe Biden and congressional Democrats have championed legislation to boost the US minimum wage to $15 an hour from the current $7.25 an hour.

-However, the fate of the plan is uncertain.
-Republicans so far oppose the plan and some Democrats have balked at the size of the increase.
+However, the fate of the proposal is uncertain.
+Republicans so far oppose the plan and even some Democrats have balked at the size of the increase.
+Some experts have also said the wage hike should take into account regional cost-of-living.

-McMillon, in response to an analyst question, said $15 an hour was an "important target" for the company, but that wage increases should be "paced to the US economy" and take into account regional cost-of-living patterns.
+McMillon, in response to an analyst question, said Walmart wanted to maintain its system of promoting workers and that much of the staff that will benefit from the newest increase are company veterans.

+"We're trying to move that average up, to create that ladder and continue to have associates that come through our system and become store managers," McMillon said.